Fede3751/isac_libs/README.md

 spawn_sdf(...)
 ```
 Used to dinamically spawn a Gazebo sdf model at startup.
 The function loads an sdf from a file and changes every occurency of the model name with name_id.

+  The function looks for sdf files inside ```src/isac_libs_resources/models```.
+All the models share a common structure, with a folder named after the model, and a ```model.sdf``` file inside.
+Some example pre-defined models are available.
 Note that this function is currently not time safe and may fail to spawn some devices if overloaded.
 Corrections will be coming in next iterations of the library.
 For the time being, please increase the timeout timer used in the function if you notice that some models fail to appear.

 ##### event_scheduler.py